Short story by Michael Botur

 The minder notes your aghast expression as he leaves.

-‘Sall good, he does this,’ the minder calls, hitching up his silken shorts with spare hand, ‘We cool.’
+‘Sall good, he does this,’ the minder calls, hitching up his silken shorts with a spare hand, ‘We cool.’

 You are anything but cool.
 Bursting into your house and locking the door behind, you give Ainsley a bath to wash off the shame.
 Stalactites of snotty sand hang out of your son’s nose.
 On his back are purple and pink splotches where he’s been pummelled.
 It’s mere minutes before the boy’s mother, Philippa, is due home from work.
 You have sixty seconds to extrude for your wife an explanation as to why your boy was singled out by the brute.
 She’ll scold you, Philippa will, plus you’re already in trouble with your team leader for taking the afternoon off to clean up this godforsaken mess.

 The bully – Legion is the little shit’s name – had been lunging like a leashed dog at the seniors from the high school who take their daily shortcut through Ribboncreek, Ainsley explains, sitting in his tub of sandy water, sniffling.
-This Legion child had been transferred from some other school just last week, dumped like a brick into a serene pond.
-Angry after a day of being sent to the principal’s office and back by Ms Marshall, the boy had been nipping like a stray dog, confident no teenager would fight him.
-Legion had picked fights with at least four teens before your Ainsley suggested he stop, confident his Big Safe Daddy was coming to dignify the playground in just a moment or two.
+This Legion child was transferred from some other school just last week, dumped like a brick into a serene pond.
+Angry after a day of being sent to the principal’s office and back by Ms. Marshall, the boy had been nipping like a stray dog, confident no teenager would fight him.
+Legion had picked fights with at least four teens before your angel suggested he stop, confident his Big Safe Daddy was coming to dignify the playground in just a moment or two.
 You really fumbled that one.
 Shouldn’t have pulled over to respond to that email from your team leader.
 It cost fifty valuable seconds, and at the rate of one punch per second… Christmas crackers.

-You dry your boy with a fluffy yellow towel with a hood stylised to look like a gosling, make a mug of hot chocolate with marshmallows and lay your boy on the couch under a blanket.
+You dry your boy with a fluffy yellow towel with a hood stylized to look like a gosling, make a mug of hot chocolate with marshmallows and lay your boy on the couch under a blanket.
 He drops into sleep watching Toy Story, sucking his thumb.

 Philippa comes in the front door, drops her groceries on the mat in the hall, calling out questions about the trail of sandy footprints and the dot of blood on Ainsley’s gumboot.
 Within a minute, she’s shrieking and shaking Ainsley awake, rattling his story out.
 Ainsley cost $30,000 of invitro fertilisation therapy to produce.
 He’s precious, one-of-a-kind.
 No one has a right to touch him but God Above.
 She aims her angry eyes and demands to know what you’re going to do.

-You haul your creaking body off your chair and prepare to return to the office to work through your lunch break to make up missed time while Ms Meadows protests about waiting for Legion “so everyone’s on the same spiritual page.”
+You haul your creaking body off your chair and prepare to return to the office to work through your lunch break to make up missed time while Ms. Meadows protests about waiting for Legion “So everyone’s on the same spiritual page.”
 You close your ears, pause Ainsley at the door as you leave, putting your fingers on Ainsley’s throat, fastening that top button he’s always neglecting.

 ‘Can’t wait to clock off,’ the oaf laments, shaking his head, his childish shorts swaying.
-‘Least the lil clown goes to Residential in six hours, let them handle it, know what I’m sayin?
+‘Least the lil’ clown goes to Residential in six hours, let them handle it, know what I’m sayin?
 Lucky it’s payday on Thursday.’

 You think of Ainsley trembling.
 You think of your team leader’s frown.
 This society is falling apart.
 It’s time transgressors had some sense slapped into them.